codecygen/104-EJS-Templating-Engine-With-MVC-MongoDBwithMongoose-SessionsandCookies-Authentication/README.md

 ./stripe trigger payment_intent.succeeded
 ```

-- Once you make the payment in your website, you have to make sure that the server answers with 200 codes like this.
-For which credit card info to enter for test purposes, refer [here](https://stripe.com/docs/payments/accept-a-payment).
-I use "4242 4242 4242 4242" as a credit card number, any future date for expiry date, 111 for CVC.
+- Once you make the payment in your website, you have to make sure that the Stripe API server answers with 200 responses like this.
+For a test credit card details, refer [here](https://stripe.com/docs/payments/accept-a-payment).
+I use "4242 4242 4242 4242" as a credit card number, any future date for expiry date, "111" for CVC.
 If postal code is asked, you can enter any postal code info.
-Finally click Pay button.
+Finally click on Pay button to test this section of your app.

 ```bash
 2023-12-13 06:05:13   --> charge.succeeded [evt_3OMqFXHZqtEBHqz61RAAKh3C]